How to Order Free White House Greetings

 - Your name and phone number

-There's a giant stack of White House greetings requests and it takes time to get through all of them.
-It will take awhile to receive your greeting but here are some tips to help you decide when to send them in.
+Lots of people send in requests for White House greetings and the White House is swamped in responding to as many of these as possible.
+It will take a while to receive your greeting but here are some tips to help you decide when to send them in.

 - You'll need to submit birthday and anniversary White House greeting requests 6-8 weeks before the event.